Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Becoming a Signatory

-Along with the Standard Declaration, an Organisation wishing to become a Signatory must complete the Signatory Application Form.
+Along with the Standard Declaration, an Organisation wishing to become a signatory must complete the Signatory Application Form.
 This document outlines who is responsible for contact, reporting, invoicing, and other necessary functions to implement and maintain the Sea Cargo Charter within the signatory’s Organisation.
 The Signatory Application Form is available from the Secretariat.

 Becoming a Signatory